Boiler-Based Steamers vs. Boilerless Steamers

 Using a reverse osmosis water purification system can be problematic for some steamers.
 Connected units that use a probe to determine water level rely on sensing electrical currents in the water.
 Reverse osmosis units remove this charge, which can cause the probe to malfunction, leading to the unit filling constantly and potentially flooding your kitchen.

 Checking for Leaks and Inspecting Seals

-Regularly inspect for leaks of either steam or water, as those will cause your system to work harder, drive up energy bills, and reduce efficiency.
+Regularly inspect your commercial food steamer for leaks of either steam or water, as those will cause your system to work harder, drive up energy bills, and reduce efficiency.
 The extra strain can also significantly shorten the unit's useful life.
 Visually inspect the door gaskets and valves, and replace any that show cracks or wear.